dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 }
     ());
 ```

+The situation will change up a little from one situation to the next, but the basic idea is there.

 ## 3 - Old Basic Example of an array of materials, and face material index values using r91.